lukedar/react-weather-app/README.md

 2. Add css loaders to webpack
 3. Add unit tests to components and action creators
 4. Tidy up with linting tool
+5. Add the ability for users to save Locations